 Cable Modem certificates and DOCSIS Manufacturer CA certificates are not required to include any extensions; this is true even for extensions mandated by [RFC3280].
-Cable Modem certificates and DOCSIS Manufacturer CA certificates may include extensions as described in sections 9.2.7.1 and 9.2.7.2, respectively.
-The section 9.2.7.3 specifies the requirements on the extensions of DOCSIS Root CA certificate.
-Extensions included in BPI+ certificates MUST conform to [RFC3280].19
+Cable Modem certificates and DOCSIS Manufacturer CA certificates may include extensions as described in Section 9.2.7.1 and Section 9.2.7.2, respectively.
+Section 9.2.7.3 specifies the CableLabs CA Certificate extensions.
+Section 9.2.7.4 specifies the requirements on the extensions of DOCSIS Root CA certificate.
+Extensions included in BPI+ certificates MUST conform to [RFC3280].